Ep. 73 | Amanda Eliasch

 Get ready for something you'd never expect.
 Who better to give you a glimpse into the world of high society & fashion than Matthew Aaron.

 This special show starts at 11am PT (1pm CT / 2pm ET).
-Stream the live show from our website or subscribe for free and download the show on iTunes.
+Subscribe for free and download the show on APPLE PODCASTS.
+You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 AMANDA ELIASCH, visionary poet, photographer, Genlux Magazine fashion editor and trendsetter, was born in Lebanon and raised in England by her mother Caroline Brown, an opera singer, and her grandfather Sidney Gilliat, the noted film director, producer and writer.